tommyettinger/textratypist/README.md

 now requires Java 8 or higher.
 All modern desktop OSes support Java 8, and this has been true for 9 years.
 Android has supported Java 8 (language level, though only some APIs) for several years, and older versions can use "desugaring" to translate more-recent Java code to be compatible with (much) older Android versions.
-GWT has supported language level 8 for years, as well; 2.8.2, which libGDX is built with, allows using Java 8 features, and 2.10.0, which [an alternate libGDX backend](https://github.com/tommyettinger/gdx-backends) supports, allows using even more.
+GWT has supported language level 8 for years, as well; 2.8.2, which libGDX is built with, allows using Java 8 features, and 2.11.0, which [an alternate libGDX backend](https://github.com/tommyettinger/gdx-backends) supports, allows using even more.
 RoboVM doesn't support any new APIs added in Java 8, but it has supported language level 8 from the start.
 TextraTypist doesn't use any APIs from Java 8, but does now use functional interfaces and method references.
 Having these features allows us to remove some nasty reflection-based code, and that in turn helps usage on platforms where reflection is limited, such as GWT and Graal Native Image.
 GWT was able to work before, but Graal Native Image would have needed a lot of configuration to be added for every game/app that used TextraTypist.
-The other issue is that if TextraTypist continued to target Java 7 for its library code, it wouldn't compile with Java 20 or later, and the LTS release 21 is coming very soon.
+The other issue is that if TextraTypist continued to target Java 7 for its library code, it wouldn't compile with Java 20 or later, and the LTS release 21 has been out for almost a year.

 ## License